thomasoniii/kbase-ui-plugin-demo-vis-widget/README.md

 > ```

 This one instructs the ui to look for the plugin in the specified path relative to the build directory.

+Note: Thisi being yaml, be sure that the indentation is correct.

 ## 6) Update the test ui config to use the *demo menu items*.